-They offer two tastings, their General and the Reserve tasting.
-Luna makes a number of fairly high alcohol wines that do not taste “hot” including the amazing 2005 Reserve Sangiovese.
+They offer two tastings, General and Reserve.
+Luna makes a number of fairly high alcohol wines that do not taste “hot” including the amazing 2005 Luna Vineyards Reserve Sangiovese.
 It is a dark ruby color and is rich in fruit both in the bouquet and on the palate.
 The aromas open with pleasant mineralities and red berry fruit with a rich concentrated palate integrated with black cherry and spices.
 The mouth feel is luscious and soft with firm rounded tannins and a finish of unbelievable length.

 Fortunately the majority of fruit for this wine come from the same vineyard for every vintage since 1999 – helping build consistency into this wine.
 Another wine worth noting is their 2004 Howell Mountain Cabernet Sauvignon Reserve which is slightly blended with Cabernet Franc and Merlot.
 The nose is fruit driven (blackberry) with just a touch of chocolate to accompany followed by a palate that is rich yet smooth on the entry.
 The wine gains in complexity and intensity and ends with a finish that has very good structure with firm strong tannins.

 There are other wines you should not miss (may or may not be available for tasting depending on availability); one is their very reasonably priced estate Pinot Grigio.
 A touch of Chardonnay is usually blended in and typically native yeasts are used during fermentation.
 This wine is barrel aged and the vintage we tried showed nice apricot and pear flavors characteristic of a fruit forward Pinot Grigio.
 For those who want try a unique blend Luna makes Freakout, a mix of 4 white varieties including the Ribolla Gialla, a little used variety in the Napa area which is originally from northeastern Italy.